Empowering individuals to become the most successful version of themselves.

 Group Services

-In addition to counseling services, NSYC offers unique, ongoing group programs (Social Skills and Art Therapy Coping Skills) that target and nurture specific areas, including learning and reinforcing social skills, developing healthy coping skills, managing and reducing stress and anxiety, and identifying and understanding emotions.
+In addition to counseling services, NSYC offers unique, ongoing group programs that target and nurture specific areas, including learning and reinforcing social skills, developing healthy coping skills, managing and reducing stress and anxiety, and identifying and understanding emotions.

 school-based student assistance counseling